Dr Dorothy Finan

 Profile

-I teach and research about youth and the cultural industries of East Asia.
+I teach and research about youth and the global cultural industries.
 I am interested in how cultural producers and consumers are connected beyond borders and media forms, and in how these different stakeholders imagine each other.
-I am especially interested in the digital dimensions of popular cultural industries, and in interrogating the sorts of images of young people that they reproduce.
+I am especially interested in the digital dimensions of popular cultural industries, and of how young people participate in these industries.
 I do my best to teach these topics in a way that takes student voices into account.

 I come from an area studies background, having studied undergraduate and postgraduate degrees in Japan and East Asia.
 I thus have working proficiency in Japanese and am used to working in an interdisciplinary way.
 I also used to do some Japanese to English translation, still do literary translation as a hobby, and take an active interest in intercultural communication in teaching and research.